 While you're in a planting season waiting to bloom, here are a few ideas that have helped me the most in the darkest:

-- Keep a journal.
-Okay sure this is a given for me, but even if you aren’t a journaler or a writer, find some personal way to help you remember this season.
-Maybe it’s pictures, quotes, or a prayer list – whatever your thing is, do it!
-It’s so amazing to look back at God’s thumbprint through some seasons!
+Keep a journal.
+Okay sure this is a given for me, but even if you aren't into journaling, find some personal way to help you remember this season.
+Maybe it's pictures, quotes, or a prayer list - whatever your thing is, do it!
+It's so amazing to look back at God's thumbprint through some seasons!